 Once care has been given — rest, ice, compression and elevation — rehabilitation can begin.
 Range of motion exercises are often recommended to begin therapy, but cardiovascular fitness is also essential.
 Cycling with a sprained ankle is recommended in certain instances, depending on the extent of the injury.

 Twist and Roll

 A sprain is the stretching or tearing of ligaments, or the tissues that hold your bones in place.
-Ankle sprains often occur when you "roll" your foot over or twist your ankle suddenly.
-According to Sports Injury Clinic, the most common ankle sprain is an inversion sprain, where your ankle turns over so the sole of your foot faces inward, damaging the ligaments on the outside of the ankle.
-Doctors grade sprains on severity.
-The first grade is the most mild, where you have little pain and minimal swelling.
-With grade two sprains you will have moderate tearing, moderate pain and swelling and stiffness in the ankle.
-Grade three sprains include total ligament rupture, severe pain and swelling and bruising of the joint.
+Ankle sprains often occur when you "roll" your foot over or twist your ankle suddenly beyond its normal range of motion, according to Mayo Clinic.
+The most common ankle sprain is an inversion sprain, where your ankle turns over so the sole of your foot faces inward, damaging the ligaments on the outside of the ankle.

 Not the Culprit

 While sprains can occur when hopping quickly off the bike or pushing it up rocky or slippery terrain, cycling itself rarely results in ankle sprains.
 In fact, cycling is often used for rehabilitation purposes, as it puts minimal impact on your joints during exercise.
 Once your therapist determines your ankle is fit enough to ride, they may suggest beginning with a stationary bicycle.
 Workout intensity depends on severity of the injury, although you will start with lower-intensity exercise and gradually build up as you gain strength.